Pre-professional Health Advising

 - PPH Pre-requisite Coursework for the “Competitive” Applicant (PDF)

 - IIHHS Pre-professional Health (PPH) Scholarship

-IIHHS offers advising and evaluation services for JMU students pursuing professional health careers.
+The Pre-professional Health Advising office provides advising and evaluation services to students preparing for professional health careers and seeking admission to graduate-level health professions programs.
 Pre-professional health (PPH) programs are not majors, minors, or concentrations.
 Rather, they are preparation programs that outline a set of JMU courses and requirements that commonly serve as prerequisites for admission to doctoral and masters-level professional programs.

-JMU offers nine pre-professional health programs, each with a faculty coordinator:
+JMU offers nine pre-professional health programs, each with a faculty advisor:

 - Pre-forensic Studies - Dr. Donna Amenta and Dr. Leslie Harlacker

 - Pre-pharmacy - Dr. Donna Amenta

 - Pre-physical Therapy - Dr. Louise Gilchrist

 - Pre-physician Assistant - Professor Jerry Weniger

 Schools of professional health are most concerned with the overall scope and quality of a student’s undergraduate performance.
 It is important that students select a major based on their academic interests and aptitudes.
 Advising for PPH students is supplemental to and coordinated with Freshman Advising, Major Advising, and the office of Career and Academic Planning (CAP).
 To get help with deciding on a major, you might want to explore the “Choosing a Major or Career” tab of the CAP website.
 To explore the diverse array of expanding health career options, we recommend you start at Explore Health Careers.Org.